 Industrial communications networks: Selecting components that make the grade

-Critical in these “factories of the future” are communications and control solutions that deliver 24/7 network performance to support maximum productivity and minimal downtime.
-The first step to building reliable, high-performing communications connectivity requires understanding the conditions in those environments and selecting components that are able to withstand the rigours of industrial operations.
+Critical in these “factories of the future” are communications and control solutions that deliver 24/7 network performance in support of maximum productivity and minimal downtime.
+The first step to building this highly reliable, high-performing communications connectivity requires understanding the conditions in those environments and selecting components that are able to withstand the rigours of industrial operations.

 The difference between enterprise Ethernet and industrial Ethernet systems can best be understood by examining the impact that common, manufacturing conditions have on commercial off-the-shelf (COTS) Ethernet components.

 Under test conditions that simulate real-world exposure, the durability and reliability of ruggedized connectivity components quickly becomes clear.
-To determine how different cables hold up, three types have been put to the test:
+To determine how different cables hold up, three types have been put to the test.
+This included:

 1. A COTS Cat 5e cable with a standard polyvinyl chloride (PVC) jacket;